NodeSchoolSF/interview-prep/01_interview_prep.md

 - [https://breakoutlist.com/all/](https://breakoutlist.com/all/)
 - [https://hired.com/](https://hired.com/)

-## Prep for behavioral questions and prep questions to ask interviewers
+## Prep for behavioral questions & questions to ask interviewers

-Behavioral questions are non-technical, verbal questions.
+**Behavioral questions** are non-technical, verbal questions.
 The interviewer is trying to evaluate whether you can communicate effectively and clearly about your experience and motivations.
 [Here's an example of using the STAR framework to answer a behavioral question well](https://yangshun.github.io/tech-interview-handbook/star-format).

 Common behavioral questions: